-1 expenditure of funds from voted and nonvoted levies and transfers for school safety pursuant to 20-9-236.
-2 (a) A voted levy may be imposed and a subfund must be created with the approval of the 3 qualified electors of the district for the purpose of raising money for the future construction, equipping, or enlarging of school buildings or for the purpose of purchasing land needed for school purposes in the district.
-In 4 5 order to submit to the qualified electors of the district a building reserve proposition for the establishment of or 6 addition to a building reserve, the trustees shall pass a resolution that specifies: the purpose or purposes for which the new or addition to the building reserve will be used; 7 8 the duration of time over which the new or addition to the building reserve will be raised in 9 annual, equal installments; the total amount of money that will be raised during the duration of time specified for the levy; 10 11 and any other requirements under 15-10-425 and 20-20-201 for the calling of an election.
-12 Except as provided in subsection (4)(b), a building reserve tax authorization may not be for 13 14 more than 20 years.
-The election must be conducted in accordance with the school election laws of this title, and 15 16 the electors qualified to vote in the election must be qualified under the provisions of 20-20-301.
-The ballot for a 17 building reserve proposition must be substantially in compliance with 15-10-425.
-18 The building reserve proposition is approved if a majority of those the electors voting at the 19 election approve the establishment of or addition to the building reserve as provided in 15-10-425.
-The annual 20 budgeting and taxation authority of the trustees for a building reserve is computed by dividing the total authorized amount by the specified number of years.
-The authority of the trustees to budget and impose the 21 22 taxation for the annual amount to be raised for the building reserve lapses when, at a later time, a bond issue is 23 approved by the qualified electors of the district for the same purpose or purposes for which the building 24 reserve fund of the district was established.
-Whenever a subsequent bond issue is made for the same purpose 25 or purposes of a building reserve, the money in the building reserve must be used for the purpose or purposes 26 before any money realized by the bond issue is used.
-27 (a) A subfund must be created to account for revenue and expenditures for school major 28 maintenance and repairs authorized under this subsection (3).
-The trustees of a district may authorize and
+- Section 9.
+Section 20-9-502, MCA, is amended to read: - "20-9-502.
+Purpose and authorization of building reserve fund -- subfund structure.
+(1) The trustees of any district may establish a building reserve fund to budget for and expend funds for any of the purposes set forth in this section.
+Appropriate subfunds must be created to ensure separate tracking of the expenditure of funds from voted and nonvoted levies and transfers for school safety pursuant to 20-9-236. - (2) (a) A voted levy may be imposed and a subfund must be created with the approval of the qualified electors of the district for the purpose of raising money for the future construction, equipping, or enlarging of school buildings or for the purpose of purchasing land needed for school purposes in the district.
+In order to submit to the qualified electors of the district a building reserve proposition for the establishment of or addition to a building reserve, the trustees shall pass a resolution that specifies: - (i) the purpose or purposes for which the new or addition to the building reserve will be used; - (ii) the duration of time over which the new or addition to the building reserve will be raised in annual, equal installments; - (iii) the total amount of money that will be raised during the duration of time specified for the levy; - (iv) any other requirements under 15-10-425 and 20-20-201 for the calling of an election. - 20 (b) Except as provided in subsection (4)(b), a building reserve tax authorization may not be for 21 more than 20 years. - (c) The election must be conducted in accordance with the school election laws of this title, and the electors qualified to vote in the election must be qualified under the provisions of 20-20-301.
+The ballot for a building reserve proposition must be substantially in compliance with 15-10-425. - (d) The building reserve proposition is approved if a majority of those the electors voting at the election approve the establishment of or addition to the building reserve as provided in 15-10-425.
+The annual budgeting and taxation authority of the trustees for a building reserve is computed by dividing the total authorized amount by the specified number of years.
+The authority of the trustees to budget and impose the taxation for the annual amount to be raised for the building reserve lapses when, at a later time, a bond issue is approved by the qualified electors of the district for the same purpose or purposes for which the building reserve fund of the district was established.
+Whenever a subsequent bond issue is made for the same purpose or purposes of a building reserve, the money in the building reserve must be used for the purpose or purposes before any money realized by the bond issue is used.